-I LOVE mushrooms!!!
-They enhance the flavor of any meal and they’re so healthy.
-I was in mushroom heaven when I visited the mushroom vendor LA Funghi at my local farmer’s market.
-The booth was displaying strange and unusual varieties of edible mushrooms.
-I purchased a mixed bag and that inspired me to create a recipe for Spanish Style Sauteed Mushrooms.
-In the picture below I used a combination of Maitake and Oyster mushrooms but you can use any type you want as long as they aren’t poison or hallucinogenic.
+A visit to Spain and a mushroom vendor at my local farmer’s market inspired me to create this recipe for Spanish Style Sauteed Mushrooms.
+It can be served as a tapas dish and is a combination of Maitake and Oyster varieties.
+However, you can use any type you want as long as they aren’t poisoned or hallucinogenic.
 LOL

 Enjoy this Spanish Style Sauteed Mushrooms Recipe

 Sauteed Mixed Mushrooms

 - 3 Tbsp of grapeseed oil